Instant Pot Pork Loin Roast - a quick pork roast with a pan sauce from the pressure cooker

 - 1 teaspoon vegetable oil

-- 1 cup chicken broth (preferably homemade, or use water)
+- 1 cup chicken broth (homemade, or low sodium store-bought, or use water)

 - juice of ½ lemon (optional)